 Coleman has sung with the Richmond Symphony, Virginia Opera, Aurora Opera, Capitol Opera Raleigh, The Washington Chorus, the National Symphony Orchestra at The Kennedy Center in Washington, D.C., and the Baltimore Symphony Orchestra at Joseph Meyerhoff Symphony Hall in Baltimore, Maryland.

-Coleman is now an assistant professor of music industry and director of voice and choral program at Francis Marion University in Florence, South Carolina.
+Coleman is now an associate professor of music industry and director of voice and choral activities at Francis Marion University in Florence, South Carolina.
+She is also currently producing and touring with The Emerald Empire Band, and is a guest soprano soloist at Central United Methodist Church and First Presbyterian.
 Before her position at Francis Marion, Coleman ran a successful voice studio for seven years, Songbird’s Studio, where she taught 30 to 40 students weekly.

-Some of Coleman’s most rewarding experiences in her career are being a founding artistic director of the opera company, Capital One Richmond, helping with Capital One Richmond’s classical music outreach program, touring in a rock band, recording three albums, performing living composers’ works and earning her doctorate in vocal performance from Shenandoah.
+Some of Coleman’s most rewarding experiences in her career are being a founding artistic director of the opera company, Capitol Opera Richmond, helping with Capitol Opera Richmond’s classical music outreach program, touring in a rock band, recording three albums, performing living composers’ works and earning her doctorate in vocal performance from Shenandoah.